 The four points and eight guiding principles of the Main Street approach work together to build a sustainable and complete community revitalization effort.

-The purpose of the Main Street Community level is to provide access to resources, networking opportunities, training and advanced resources and opportunities to communities who have a non-profit organization dedicated solely to downtown revitalization.
-These communities have committed the necessary time and training to develop community support, financial and human resources, and are implementing the Main Street Four-Point Approach®.
-Sorry, we are not accepting applications for this level at this time.
+The purpose of the Main Street Community level is to provide access to resources, networking opportunities, training and advanced resources and opportunities to communities who have an independent 501c3 or 501c6 nonprofit organization dedicated solely to downtown revitalization.
+These organizations have committed the necessary time and training to develop community support, financial and human resources and are implementing the Main Street Four-Point Approach(R).

 For more information contact: